The counter DApp

 All the interactive logic for the counter DApp's command-line

-interface is exposed through counter-cli/src/index.ts
+interface is exposed through counter-cli/src/index.ts.
+Before examining

 that file, though, it may be useful to see how the whole DApp is